opendocsg/slw-judgments-backfill/2012_SGHC_136/report.md

  I disagree...

 93     I found Vikas to be an untruthful witness whose evidence could not be believed.
 I say this because he had been caught lying in many other instances besides the incidents referred to at [799] and [86] above.
-As an example, I refer to another portion of his testimony where Vikas alleged that Nicky had told him that Nicky had lied in affidavits filed by the defendant on behalf of Asia Pulp & Paper Company Ltd (“APP”) in Originating Petition No 2 of 2002 (see _Deutsche Bank AG & Another v Asia Pulp & Paper Company Ltd_ [2002] SGHC 257).
+As an example, I refer to another portion of his testimony where Vikas alleged that Nicky had told him that Nicky had lied in affidavits filed by the defendant on behalf of Asia Pulp & Paper Company Ltd (“APP”) in Originating Petition No 2 of 2002 (see _Deutsche Bank AG & Another v Asia Pulp & Paper Company Ltd_ <span class="citation">[2002] SGHC 257</span>).
 I had pointed out to Vikas that I dealt with that matter and had dismissed the bank plaintiffs’ application to appoint judicial managers for APP.
 I did not recall Nicky filing any false affidavits in that case.
 The only affidavit he filed was to give his opinion that putting APP into judicial management was not in the interests of APP’s creditors.

 94     In contrast to Vikas’ many inconsistencies, Nicky gave his evidence in a clear and forthright manner and without hesitation or contradictions.